makehumancommunity/makehuman-static-website/content/MPFB/Docs/exporting/_index.md

 title: "Exporting MPFB characters"
 draft: false
 weight: 40
-description: "Things to take into account when exporting characters from MPFB to other applications"
+description: "How to export MPFB characters from Blender to other applications: creating an export-ready copy, format choices and common pitfalls when sharing files."
 alwaysopen: false
 ---